NikolasEnt/NikolasEnt.github.io/_posts/2017-10-20-How-I-run-TensorFlow-with-CUDA-9-and-cuDNN-7-in-OpenSUSE-on-AMD-Ryzen.md

 ## Introduction

 I was faced with necessity of computational power increase in order to  meet my needs in computer vision research.
-As for me, AMD Ryzen CPU's provide the best value/cost ration on the market at the given time.
+As for me, AMD Ryzen CPU's provide the best value/cost ratio on the market at the given time.
 That is why, I built my new PC on the platform.
 However, the path of software installation for deep learning is not straightforward, so, here it is a set of instructions I followed to start TensorFlow 1.4 on Nvidia GPUs with the latest CUDA 9 and cuDNN 7.0.

 _I cannot guarantee your results, so, do it voluntarily, with deep understanding what you do and at your own risk._